 Mariann Carter is a trained and experienced Elementary and Secondary Educational Leader and a renowned teacher in South Carolina for Deaf and Hard of Hearing children.
-As a National Board Certified Teacher – Retired, she has vast experience as a hearing specialist, as well as multiple certifications that bring a wealth of knowledge into the planning, teaching and coaching experience when developing an appropriate educational plan for a child.
+As a National Board-Certified Teacher – Retired, she has vast experience as a hearing specialist, as well as multiple teaching certifications that bring a wealth of knowledge into the planning, teaching and coaching experience when developing an appropriate educational plan for a child.

 Kandice Hunt, M.Ed joined the Carter Hears! team in 2016.
-She is a triple certified teacher of the deaf/hard of hearing.
-Her passion for the deaf began with her older brother who is profoundly deaf.
-She graduated from Converse College with a Bachelor of Arts in Deaf Education.
+She is a triple certified teacher of the Deaf and Hard of Hearing and the Head of Operations at Carter Hears!.
+In 2010, Kandice graduated from Converse College with a Bachelor of Arts in Deaf Education.
 In November 2018, she graduated from the American College of Education with a Master’s in Education in Educational Leadership.
-Prior to working with Carter Hears, she worked for a public school district for six years, designed a hub program for students in need of intensive language instruction, and designed a sign language facilitator position.
+Prior to working with Carter Hears, she worked for a public school district for six years, designed a hub program for students in need of intensive language instruction, and established a sign language facilitator position.
 Her teaching experience includes preschool through high school that worked with students in itinerant and resource models.

 Cherry Patterson joined the Carter Hears! team in October 2017 as a Teacher of the Deaf and Hard of Hearing.
-She is passionate about helping deaf and hard of hearing students acquire language and become successful in their daily environments.
-As a young girl, Cherry was inspired by watching her church interpreter.
-She developed a love for the deaf and wanted to communicate with them through sign language.
-This dream led her to Trinity University in San Antonio, where she graduated with a degree in Education of the Hearing Impaired.
+She is passionate about helping Deaf and Hard of Hearing students acquire language and become successful in their daily environments.
+As a young girl, Cherry was inspired by watching her church’s sign language interpreter.
+She developed a love for the Deaf and wanted to communicate with them through sign language.
+This dream led her to Trinity University in San Antonio, where she graduated with a BA in Education of the Hearing Impaired.
 She taught at a deaf school in Texas for five years before switching gears to homeschool her three daughters.
-In 2012, she returned to the field of Education for the Deaf and Hard of Hearing, where she has since taught and interpreted in Aiken County.
+In 2012, she returned to the field of Education of the Deaf and Hard of Hearing, where she taught and interpreted in Aiken County.

 Cherry and her husband, Robert, have three beautiful married daughters, three handsome sons-in-laws, and eight gorgeous grandchildren.